jcdarwin/stuff-augmented-json/README.md

 ## Usage

 	npm start

-To retrieve the augmented JSON, browse to http://localhost:9000
+To retrieve the augmented JSON, browse to http://localhost:5000

+## Deployment

+We use dokku, so deplyment is as easy as:

+	git remote add dokku dokku@dokku.mebooks.co.nz

+	git push dokku master

+Once deployed, we can visit our app at http://stuff-augmented-json.dokku.mebooks.co.nz/

+We can also find more information about our app on our dokku box:

+	ssh root@dokku.mebooks.co.nz
+	dokku
+	dokku logs stuff-augmented-json
+	ls -al /home/dokku/stuff-augmented-json

 ### How it works